mSaify/countDistinctEstimation/README.md

   In the above T hash buckets the bits are turned on by using these steps

    consider

    z - 64 bit long hash output  z = hash_function("str")

    R - approx total values

    i. calculate trailing zeros

-        /// if z = 12 R = 2^4
+     if z = 12 R = 2^4
-        /// z / R = 12
+     z / R = 12
-        /// binary fo z = 1110
+     binary fo z = 1110
-        /// the number of trailing zeros = 1 - so value 12 goes into T = 2^1 - bucket
+     the number of trailing zeros = 1 - so value 12 goes into T = 2^1 - bucket

    ii. bit to turn on

-        /// the leading prefix bits which are bits before trailing zeros are used to calculate the position to be turned on.
-        /// z=12 binary = 1110, in this case it will first to bits 11, which is position 3 in our example.
+     the leading prefix bits which are bits before trailing zeros are used to calculate the position to be turned on. z=12 binary = 1110, in this case it will first to bits 11, which is position 3 in our example.

-  2. how the distinct count is estimated?

-         i.
+  #### 2. Count Distinct Estimation

       For each hashfunction T estimate F0 as follows

          w*= arg.median( Tw[i] = 0)
          w* is the bucket where the count distinct estiamte lies.

          p0 = ( count(Tw*[i]=0) )/R;

          F0d =  (Math.log(p0)) / (Math.log( 1.0- (1.0/R) ));

          Median(F01 , F02 ....
 F0h) is the estimated count distinct value.

+  #### 3. Filtered distinct count

+       The above count distinct algorithm can be extended to calculated values for aggregated and filtered data well.
+For e.g.

+        The sourceIP can be from any geography labeled as value 0-9

+        The sketch described in step 1 for sourceIP is generated for each geographic value separately

+        sourceIPsketch1 - geography 1
+        sourceIPsketch2 - geograhpy 2

+        If the query is

+            **Select count(*) from sourceIP where geography=1**

+            the count is estimated from the sketch of sourceIPsketch1

+        If  the query is

+             **Select count(*) from sourceIP where geography=(1,2)**

+             the count is estimated by taking bit wise union(sourceIPSketch1, sourceIPSketch2)

+  #Execution

+  java -Xmx8192M -jar ./target/countDistinctEstimator-1.0.jar ./data/100000IPAddr.tsv ./data/queryFile.tsv

+   heap size need to be increased

+   ### output

+       constructing all Count Distinct Sketches ....
+       for query 1.
+'Distinct IP Address' - 52777
+       for query 2.
+'Distinct Job Signature' - 23824
+       for query 3.
+'Distinct Job Signature from clusterId, 25' - 960
+       for query 4.
+'Distinct Job Signature from clusterId range [1,99]' - 23905
+       for query 5.
+'Distinct Job signatures in a given month 12' - 6018
+       for query 6.
+'Distinct Job signatures in a given range of months [6,12]' - 25234 for query 7.
+'Distinct Job signatures from a given Geography 6' - 7911 for query 8.
+'Distinct IP addresses from a given Geography 6' - 8772 for query 9.
+'Distinct Job Signature from Geographies 0,9,1,2' - 23952
+       for query 10.
+'Distinct IP addresses from Geographies 0,9,1,2' - 34723

+       actual vs calculated result...
+       query 1 actual value 53181 - algorithm value 52777 - percentage error -  0.76
+       query 2 actual value 22869 - algorithm value 23824 - percentage error -  4.18
+       query 3 actual value 1010 - algorithm value 960 - percentage error -  4.95
+       query 4 actual value 22827 - algorithm value 23905 - percentage error -  4.72
+       query 5 actual value 5453 - algorithm value 6018 - percentage error -  10.36
+       query 6 actual value 20444 - algorithm value 25234 - percentage error -  23.43
+       query 7 actual value 7814 - algorithm value 7911 - percentage error -  1.24
+       query 8 actual value 9387 - algorithm value 8772 - percentage error -  6.55
+       query 9 actual value 18016 - algorithm value 23952 - percentage error -  32.95
+       query 10 actual value 30348 - algorithm value 34723 - percentage error -  14.42

+  # A refernce explanation

  A variation of what explained here - https://medium.com/@amitj975/an-efficient-way-of-calculating-distinct-count-over-a-data-hyperloglog-a7481f0fcf3d